strawbee/daily-learning-journals/code201-day8.md

 The events chapter that was due for reading this morning was really dense.
 I may have to re-read it at some point to fully understand it, but I think I can get by for now.

-I finished the HTML and CSS For the index.html page of our cookie stand project yesterday, so I don't think I will have much to do tomorrow for it, since Sam said we will be mostly focusing on CSS and design later on this week.
+I finished the HTML and CSS for the index.html page of our cookie stand project yesterday, so I don't think I will have much to do tomorrow for it, since Sam said we will be mostly focusing on CSS and design later on this week.

 Oh yeah, I wrote a pretty spiff quiz yesterday about events for the reading due today.
-After today's class, I realize I could have improved on some coding conventions (I didn't use labels, for one), but all the code in the quiz was function and I was pretty proud of it.
+After today's class, I realize I could have improved on some coding conventions (I didn't use labels, for one), but all the code in the quiz was functional and I was pretty proud of it.

 I wonder what we will be focusing on in week 3. jQuery, I'm assuming, since that's pretty much all that's left in our books to read about.

 Not too much to say today.
-I'm still caught up on the class syllabus although this is a lot of work and material to cover.
+I'm still caught up on the class syllabus although this is a lot of work and material to cover and it gets tiring.